-If you are someone who doesn’t feel certain about your gender, life can be very stressful, and there may be times when you feel that you don’t fit in anywhere.
-Young people experiencing gender identity issues can experience stigma, bullying, isolation and even violence from others.
-They might struggle with internalised unhappiness and using coping mechanisms like self-harm.
-But there are things you can do to help and to make your child feel supported.
+If your child doesn't feel certain about their gender, life can be very stressful, and there may be times when they feel that they don’t fit in anywhere.
+Young people going through gender identity issues can experience stigma, bullying, isolation and even violence from others.
+They might also struggle with difficult feelings and use coping mechanisms like self-harm.

-- Your acceptance and support is vital for your child if they are confused about, or coming to terms with their gender-identity.
-Fear of negative judgement and rejection can be huge obstacles in your child seeking support.
+- Show your child explicitly that you accept them and want to support them if they are feeling confused about, or coming to terms with, their gender-identity.
+Fear of negative judgement and rejection can be huge obstacles to seeking support and talking to you.

-- Your child might be questioning their gender.
-This doesn’t necessarily mean that they are trans, but they may be.
-It is a journey of discovery and expression; go at their pace and try help them as much as you can.
+- Go at your child's pace.
+If your child is questioning their gender, it doesn’t necessarily mean that they are trans, but they may be.
+Remember that it's a journey of discovery and expression.

-- Find out as much as you can about the issues, including support in services, in school and in the community.
+- Find out as much as you can about what your child is going through, including looking at what support is available at your child's school or from local services.
 You may need to be their advocate in talking to school, college or health professionals, if and when the time is right.

-- Communication is everything; being open-minded is the best approach.
+- Communication is everything, and being open-minded is the best approach.
 Whatever happens, they are still your child.

 - Ask your child how they want to be addressed - whether it's 'he'/'him' or 'she'/'her' or something else.
 If you make a mistake, correct yourself or allow yourself to be corrected, and continue to try.
-Most young people will recognise you are making an effort, showing them respect, and doing their best to meet their preferences.
+This will show your child that you are making an effort, showing them respect, and doing your best to adapt to their preferences.

 - You don’t need to learn all the terms and language – your child will steer you, and it’s a good opportunity to show your support in being receptive to what they say.

 - Respect your child's boundaries.
-It can be insensitive and uncomfortable to ask very personal, intimate or intrusive questions – so ask if it’s okay to ask, and respect the answer.
-Think about how you might feel if your parent asked you something deeply personal or intrusive.
+It may feel uncomfortable for them to be asked very personal, intimate or intrusive questions – so ask if it’s okay to ask, and respect the answer.
+Think about how you might feel if your own parent asked you something deeply personal about yourself.